 Just the Basics

-- A few African nations continue to refuse to support Taiwan over China
+A few African nations continue to support Taiwan over China

 On a red dirt road in a rural West African village, a young man is standing on the street corner, entertaining the local children with magic tricks.
 The children’s squeals of glee attract others, and soon villagers young and old are enjoying the man’s antics.
 The man’s strange talents only accentuate his exotic nature, for he is not a resident of the village.
 Nor is he a resident of the country, or even the continent: Huang Yu-yen is a doctor from Taipei.
 Huang is part of a medical team providing essential care to rural residents in landlocked Burkina Faso.